Improving Text Generation for Product Description by Label Error Correction

 3.1 Evaluation

 In this paper, we do not use BLEU to evaluate the generation results.
 In our scenario, our goal is to determine whether the generated text is available.
-We use human annotation to compute:
+We use human annotation to compute the available rate:

 \[Acc = N_{good} / N_{total}\]